7 DIY Family Vacation Photo Projects

 The creative souls at Dark Room Dearly give pretty clear and manageable instructions for doing it with plain white floor tiles.

-They use Polaroids, but I any photos would work if you trim them the right way.
+They use Polaroids, but I think any photos would work if you trim them the right way.

 Good luck!
 Let us know how your projects go!